geewy/GrueLattice/README.md

 The final version of GrueLattice is not planed to be, as for now, published.

-** TODO **
+** What is in the upper version **
-- add HMAC sinature
+- HMAC sinature for user authentication
 - communication with the server
-- construct the lattice based blockchain
+- lattice based blockchain to store and secured the data

 ### Requirements
 GrueLattice requires the FFTW 3 librairy available at <http://www/fftw.org/download.html>, and a c++ compiler.